-However, these systems are so big and so complex that it is impossible for anyone outside these systems to fully understand how they function.
+However, these systems are so big and so complex that it is impossible for anyone on the outside to fully view and understand how the entire system functions.
 This lack of understanding leads to mistrust.
-Mistrust of large systems is part of what is driving millennials and affluent consumers to push for more labels on food.
+Mistrust of large systems is part of what is driving the latest push by millennials and affluent consumers for more labels on food from manufacturers.
+They have higher standards for safety, processing, labelling and the traceability of food than ever before.
 More millennials are interested in cooking their own meals.
 They are more apt to visit farmers markets or grow their own herbs and vegetables.

 With this feeling of mistrust permeating the market, how can global food manufactures build trust and brand loyalty amongst these growing, affluent consumer groups?
 Come back next month to learn how manufacturing technology can empower your company to better communicate to these growing consumer groups.
 Our software solutions provide guidance to producers and suppliers in this age of consumer skepticism.